christopherbauer/RegExplainer/README.md

 # RegExpert

-Open source single page application that will try to decribe a regex written on the site or pasted in from mysterious source code.
+Open source single page application that will try to describe a regex written on the site or pasted in from poorly commented source code.